maheshpalaka298/RTL-Coding/1 Bit Comparator/README.md

-# 1 Bit Comparator using 4:1 Mutliplexor
+# 1 Bit Comparator using 4:1 Multiplexor